ChanTest Introduces the CardioChannelGram™ and SaVety Assessment

 Determining the drug-induced inhibition of the cardiac hERG potassium channel is recommended by both the International Conference on Harmonization (ICH) and the US Food and Drug Administration (FDA) in order to predict delayed cardiac repolarization (DR) and cardiac risk.
 However, extending this determination to actually identifying drugs that may cause TdP, a serious polymorphic ventricular tachycardia, has been surprisingly challenging.
 The frequency of TdP may be <10-6 for non-cardiac drugs and cannot be reliably detected in early or late stage clinical trials.
 The risk of sudden death may become apparent only during marketing surveillance.
 QT prolongation has been chosen as a surrogate marker for TdP because TdP is always associated with a prolonged QT interval but the QT-TdP linkage is incomplete and the predictivity is weak.
 Impaired predictivity remains even under the minimal safety strategy laid out in the ICH S7B industry guidance.
 This guidance for evaluating delayed repolarization emphasizes the need for for assessing inhibition of the hERG potassium channel and QT prolongation in an in vivo assay.
 However, the S7B preclinical cardiac safety strategy may give internally discordant results and imperfect clinical predictivity making it difficult to determine a compound’s TdP risk.

-In response to this, ChanTest has introduced the CardioChannelGram, logistic regression models that demonstrate that the prediction of cardiac risk.
+In response to this, ChanTest has introduced the CardioChannelGram™, logistic regression models that demonstrate that the prediction of cardiac risk.
 Predictivity is significantly better when quantitative drug effects on Cav1.2 and Nav1.5, in addition to hERG are measured.
-Cardiac risk can now be characterized earlier in development than ever before using automated patch clamp platforms.
+Published results show that cardiac risk can now be characterized earlier in development than ever before using automated patch clamp platforms.